iamNamanKhare/Weather-App/README.md

 # Weather-App
-Simple Node.js Web Application using OpenWeatherMap API.
+Simple Node.js Web Application using OpenWeatherMap API to fetch Weather Information of a City.